kedjek/Investmulator/README.md

-4. What is the MVP scope? (core features you must get working) --IN PROGRESS-- retrive S&P 500 data display S&P 500 data, user buying power user feature to buy and sell stocks
+4. What is the MVP scope? (core features you must get working) --IN PROGRESS-- create cookie and track cookie retrieve user info using cookie and display on page, username & buying power retrive S&P 500 data using an api call display S&P 500 data via a graph user feature to buy and sell stocks

 -----DONE----